RARE BREED YOKOHAMA RED SADDLE FERTILE HATCHING POULTRY EGGS PHOENIX LONG TAIL

 I use and recommend Brinsea Maxi II Eco (30 hens eggs).
 Even when you are incubating 6 eggs it gives plenty of room for the newly hatched to stay together waiting for all to hatch.
 I have had more success with this model than any other.

 Hatching Eggs Are Very Sensitive to disturbance.
 I cushion eggs with tissue paper within the poly box and send they double boxed for the best possible journey.
 This still does not prevent Courier damage in some cases.
-Though I have found only egg broken in the post, during the last two years. ……….So if you want EGGS "Through Postal System" then Hatching will be your own risk.
+Though I have found only one broken egg during last two years.

 Collection in person can be arranged and is preferable to ensure the best hatch rate.